-2 The City argued below that college students do not meet the traditional requirements of a "protected class" entitled to the highest level of protection under the Constitution in part because "[s]tatus as a college student is not a trait that is immutable or unalterable."
-In essence, the City's position is that if a college student wants to enjoy full citizenship status in Providence, including the right to live in a single-family home with three housemates of her choosing, all she has to do is drop out of college.
+3 The City argues that college students do not meet the traditional requirements of a "protected class" entitled to the highest level of protection under the Constitution in part because "[s]tatus as a college student is not a trait that is immutable or unalterable."
+City Memorandum, p.
+19. In essence, the City is arguing that if a college student wants to enjoy full citizenship status in Providence, including the right to live in a single-family home with three housemates of her choosing, all she has to do is drop out of college.
 The absurdity of this argument is apparent on its face.

-family zones during a recent change in zoning.
-D'Amico Affidavit, Appendix Tab 4, ¶18.
+any admissible evidence4 that single family homes housing more than three college students have been a significant source of complaints about noise, parking, public drinking or other similar issues.
+For example, even though the Ordinance is written to apply only to streets zoned R-1 and R-1A (i.e., residential single-family homes), these neighborhoods in Elmhurst include many multi-family homes that were grandfathered into the single-family zones during a recent change in zoning.
+D'Amico Affidavit, ¶18.
 The area within approximately 750 feet of the Oakdale House includes 39 multi-family homes and 64 single-family homes.
-D'Amico Affidavit, Appendix Tab 4, ¶19.
+D'Amico Affidavit, ¶19.
 Many of the multi-family homes are rented to large groups of college students, and are unaffected by the Student Housing Ordinance.